 SELECT a.ID_Account FROM Bridge_AccountCustomer b INNER JOIN Dim_Account a WHERE <filter context applies here> GROUP BY a.ID_Account

-As you can see, the SUMMARIZE is more concise and better express the type of operation.
-Of course, a smarter query optimizer might result in a similar query plan, but such optimization is hard to obtain also from advanced RDBMS and it is not available in DAX engines today.
+As you can see, SUMMARIZE is more concise and better expresses the type of operation.
+Of course, a smarter query optimizer might result in a similar query plan, but such optimization is hard to obtain from advanced RDBMS and it is not available in DAX engines today.

-For this reason, it is important to use SUMMARIZE in order to get best performance navigating M2M relationships in DAX.
-The following is the more optimized DAX measure based on SUMMARIZE.
+For this reason, it is important to use SUMMARIZE in order to get the best possible performance navigating M2M relationships in DAX.
+The following is the more optimized DAX measure based on SUMMARIZE:

 AmountM2M := CALCULATE( SUM( Fact_Transaction[Amount] ), SUMMARIZE( Bridge_AccountCustomer, Dim_Account[ID_Account] ) )

-Finally, there is another possible syntax available in DAX that is harder to explain by making a comparison with SQL but returns the same result as the SUMMARIZE technique handling the many-to-many relationship.
-This approach has been described by Gerhard Brueckl and produces a very elegant calculation leveraging on cross table filtering.
-You simply have to include, in the CALCULATE filter parameters, the bridge table and the intermediate dimension table involved in the many-to-many relationship.
+Finally, there is another possible syntax available in DAX — it is harder to explain with a comparison with SQL but returns the same result as the SUMMARIZE technique handling many-to-many relationships.
+This approach has been described by Gerhard Brueckl and produces a very elegant calculation leveraging cross table filtering.
+You simply have to include in the CALCULATE filter parameters the bridge table and the intermediate dimension table involved in the many-to-many relationship.
 In this example, we are talking about the Bridge_AccountCustomer and the DimAccount tables.

 AmountM2M := CALCULATE( SUM( Fact_Transaction[Amount] ), Bridge_AccountCustomer )

-I made some tests on more complex models and this approach does provide performances similar to the SUMMARIZE version, but it has the big advantage or requiring less knowledge of the underlying model, making it easier to be automatically generated by a client tool or simply by a developer who don’t want to be worried about the field that is used to define a relationship.
+I ran tests on more complex models and this approach does perform similarly to the SUMMARIZE version, but it has the big advantage of requiring less knowledge of the underlying model.
+This makes it easier to be automatically generated by a client tool or simply by a developer who doesn’t want to worry about the field used to define a relationship.